A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 It can be difficult to start a ketogenic diet, particularly during the transition period.
 But, knowing the benefits of this diet, many people were attracted to try it.

-Once you started the diet plan, make sure to continue it as recommended.
+Once you start the diet plan, make sure to continue it as recommended.
 Follow the recommended foods and menu plan to achieve positive results.
 You need to be mindful of your food intake, especially your carb intake.

 It’s also a good idea to talk to a healthcare professional or a registered dietitian before starting a ketogenic diet, as it can be a restrictive and challenging diet to follow and may not be appropriate for everyone.